Elder Care Rochester

 If remaining independent is a goal for your older relative, bringing some balance to his or her life is essential—balance exercise, that is.

 - No muss, no fuss.
 No special clothing, no special gear, and not even much floor space is needed for balance activities.
-A table or chair to hold on to is advised for beginners.
+Dad can even hold on to a table or chair until he feels more stable.

 Have you completed an advance directive?